Dear Members,

 meetings are given in the Corporate Governance Report.
 The intervening gap between the

-Meetings was within the period prescribed under the Companies Act, 2013.
-The details
+Meetings was within the period prescribed under the Companies Act, 2013 and SEBI (Listing

-relating to the same are given in Report on Corporate Governance forming part of this
+same are given in Report on Corporate Governance forming part of this Board Report.

 17. POLICIES